Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Add additional 12 large instances to the application.
 - [ ] Purchase Reserved Instances.

-### A company is managing multiple AWS accounts in AWS Organizations The company is reviewing internal security of Its AWS environment The company’s security administrator has their own AWS account and wants to review the VPC configuration of developer AWS accounts.
+### A company is managing multiple AWS accounts in AWS Organizations The company is reviewing internal security of Its AWS environment The company's security administrator has their own AWS account and wants to review the VPC configuration of developer AWS accounts.
 Which solution will meet these requirements in the MOST secure manner?

 - [ ] Create an IAM policy in each developer account that has read-only access related to VPC resources Assign the policy to an IAM user Share the user credentials with the security administrator.
 - [ ] Create an IAM policy in each developer account that has administrator access to all Amazon EC2 actions, including VPC actions Assign the policy to an IAM user Share the user credentials with the security administrator.